About Iron County

 Property & Public Records

-The Iron County Register of Deeds office, located at 300 Taconite Street in Hurley, Wisconsin 54534, maintains official land records for the county.
-The office can be contacted at (715) 561-2945 and provides public access to deeds, mortgages, liens, land contracts, easements, plat maps, and other recorded documents affecting real property.
-The Register of Deeds has implemented document recording in accordance with Wisconsin Statutes Chapter 59, which governs county register of deeds operations.
+Iron County Register of Deeds office, located at 300 Taconite Street in Hurley, Wisconsin 54534, maintains official land records for Iron County.
+The office can be contacted through the office provides public access to deeds, mortgages, liens, land contracts, easements, plat maps, and other recorded documents affecting real property.
+The Register of Deeds has implemented document recording under Wisconsin Statutes Chapter 59, which governs county register of deeds operations.

 - The office charges standard recording fees as established by Wisconsin law, with additional fees for certified copies typically set at $5.00 for the first page and $2.00 for each additional page.

-- Historical land records dating to the county's 1893 establishment are preserved by the Register of Deeds, with indices available for public research.
+- Historical land records dating to Iron County's 1893 establishment are preserved by the Register of Deeds, with indices available for public research.

 - All real estate transactions must be recorded with the Register of Deeds to provide constructive notice under Wisconsin property law.